Ronald Acuña Jr.: 2019

 On April 2, 2019, Acuña and the Braves agreed to an eight-year contract worth $100 million.
 The extension included team options for the 2027 and 2028 seasons.
 Aged 21, Acuña became the youngest player in baseball history to sign a contract worth at least $100 million.
 Acuña's deal was the largest for any player with less than one year of major league service.
 By June 2019, Acuña had drawn attention for his power production.
 At midseason, he was named a starting outfielder for the National League in the 2019 Major League Baseball All-Star Game, and invited to take part in that year's Home Run Derby.

 On August 9, Acuña hit his thirtieth home run of the 2019 season while facing Marlins pitcher Tayron Guerrero.
 Acuña joined the 30–30 club on August 24, in a game against the New York Mets.
 He became the second-youngest player to reach the milestone, after Mike Trout.
-With his fortieth home run on September 19, Acuña became the youngest major leaguer to enter the 40–30 club.
+With his 40th home run on September 19, Acuña became the youngest major leaguer to enter the 40–30 club.
 He reported a minor injury in the penultimate series of the Braves' 2019 season, and was rested for the remainder of the regular season.

 For the year, Acuña hit .280/.365/.518/.883, with 127 runs (leading the National League), 41 home runs, and 37 stolen bases (leading the NL).
 Acuña missed the 40–40 club by three stolen bases.
-He led the major leagues in power-speed number (38.9).
+He led the major leagues in power–speed number (38.9).
 Acuña and teammates Ozzie Albies and Freddie Freeman won the 2019 National League Silver Slugger Awards for outfield, second base, and first base, respectively.

 2020

 During a season shortened by the COVID-19 pandemic, the Braves won the division for the third time in a row, earning a league-record 20th division title.
 Near the end of the season, Acuña hit a 495-foot home run against the Red Sox; it was the longest MLB home run that year and the longest home run ever hit at Truist Park.
-In 2020, he batted .250/.406/.581, with 14 home runs and 29 RBIs in 160 at bats and led the league in at bats per home run.
+In 2020, he batted .250/.406/.581, with 14 home runs and 29 RBIs in 160 at-bats and led the league in at bats per home run.
 He was awarded his second consecutive Silver Slugger Award and finished in twelfth place in voting for the Most Valuable Player Award.